Self-sufficiency - an environmentally friendly megatrend. We show how the concept also works for self-caterers on the balcony and in the city

 Author: Katharina Healing

-Self-catering can be found more and more often, especially in cities.
+Self-catering can be found more and more, especially in cities.
 The idea that you can be self-sufficient even with a small balcony seems absurd at first - but it works!
 Even if the balcony does not face the south, the heat that the house wall stores can be quite sufficient.
-In addition, simple tricks ensure that there is not enough space for growing fruit and vegetables.
+In addition, simple tricks ensure that there is little space for the cultivation of Fruits and vegetables is sufficient.

 The first step towards self-sufficiency is creating an accurate plan.
 To do this, it makes sense to draw the outline and all other fixed elements of the balcony in order to then creatively integrate the beds.
 Once the plan is ready, there are several ways to grow plants.
 Whether bought or self-made raised bed, trellis on the balcony ceiling and house wall or simple flower pots and buckets - everything is possible.